simongreene02/TileGame/README.md

 ## Execution

-There are three modes of executing the program: 1) Prim Mode to generate maze data files, 2) Metadata Mode to add metadata to the maze data files, 3) Game Mode to execute the game.
+There are three modes of executing the program:
+- Prim Mode to generate maze data files.
+- Metadata Mode to add metadata to the maze data files.
+- Game Mode to execute the game.

 Note: Metadata mode is currently in progress.